 What About Multiple Avatars?

 Multiple avatars are perfectly okay.
-In fact, most businesses will have more than one ideal customer.
+Most businesses will have more than one ideal customer.
 That’s fine.
-The problem comes when you have 20 or 30 “ideal” customers, then you’ll really have a hard time focusing your market efforts towards any specific group.
+The problem comes when you have 20 or 30 “ideal” customers, then you’ll have a hard time focusing your market efforts towards any specific group.

-Effort is wasted when you spread a wide net trying to attract customers.
-The more you can target a well-defined audience, the greater success rate you will experience.
+The effort is wasted when you spread a wide net trying to attract customers.
+The more you can target a well-defined audience, the greater the success rate you will experience.

 Where to Start When Defining an Avatar